The Quest for Efficient Reasoning: A Data-Centric Benchmark to CoT Distillation: Experiment Result Analysis

-\textbf{Q12.
+\textbf{9.
+How does fine-tuning on a source dataset generally impact Out-of-Distribution (OOD) performance compared to Zero-Shot performance on the target dataset?} Table~\ref{tab:4} consistently shows that fine-tuning on a source dataset, even if different from the target, generally leads to substantial improvements in OOD performance on the target dataset compared to its Zero-Shot accuracy.
+For instance, after training on SQA, OOD performance on BoolQ improves.
+Similarly, training on ARC boosts OBQA performance.
+This trend holds across textual, mathematical, agentic, and even some visual task pairings, indicating that the reasoning skills learned via CoT distillation possess a notable degree of transferability. \textbf{Q10.
 Are there specific task categories or pairings where OOD generalization is particularly strong or weak?
 Does fine-tuning on a source task always guarantee better OOD performance than its Zero-Shot counterpart on the target task?} The degree of generalization varies across task categories and specific pairings as observed in Table~\ref{tab:4}.
 Strong generalization is evident when transferring between similar textual reasoning tasks.
 For example, training on SQA significantly boosts BoolQ, and ARC training enhances OBQA performance.
-Mathematical reasoning also shows strong positive transfer, particularly when training on the more complex MATH dataset and testing on GSM8K, and also from GSM8K to its reversed version, GSM8K-Rev. Agentic tasks within WebArena also demonstrate good generalization across difficulty levels, such as training on "easy" instances improving "hard" instance performances from $2.44\%$ to $11.95\%$.
+Mathematical reasoning also shows strong positive transfer, particularly when training on the more complex MATH dataset and testing on GSM8K, and also from GSM8K to its reversed version, GSM8K-Rev. Agentic tasks within WebArena also demonstrate good generalization across difficulty levels.
 However, generalization can be mixed or weak in other scenarios.
 For instance, while MATH to GSM8K is strong, the reverse (GSM8K to MATH) shows a decrease.
 Visual tasks also present varied results; training on OK-VQA improves Visual-Cot, but training on Visual-Cot leads to a drop on OK-VQA.

+For a detailed analysis of the computational efficiency and token-level costs of our data-centric pipeline, please refer to Appendix~\ref{app:eff}.